 If you’re going car camping and don’t mind the extra weight then we’ve written a guide to the best tents with AC ports.
-These can help make your tent feel like a home.
+These can help make your tents feel like a home.

 What if the camping tent Gets Cold at Night?

 Hot weather tents may feel chilly at night, so keep mesh windows and vents closed, and keep a hot water bottle or disposable heat packs with you when camping.
 Layer on clothing, and go to bed when you’re still warm.
 This will help you keep the warmth inside your sleeping bag.

 The best tent for hot weather and summer in our review is the Kodiak Flex-Bow.
 It’s pretty impossible to beat the quality of the fabric and poles on this tent.
 The canvas keeps you cool in the summer and warm in the winter and even helps keep sand and dust out.